mjkrs/GettingAndCleaningData/codebook.md

 # Code Book

+The dataset set has 10299 observations with 68 variables.
+The variables include 66 of mean and standard deviation variables and remaining 2 are subject and activity.

-List of variables in the dataset
+List of variables in the dataset generated using memisc library
 ========================================================================================================

    subject